Office of the Secretary

 Assistant Secretary for Administration

-Assistant Secretary for Economic Self-Sufficiency
+Assistant Secretary for Economic Self Sufficiency

-Assistant Secretary for Child Welfare
+Assistant Secretary for the Office of Child and Family Well-Being

 Assistant Secretary for Substance Abuse and